Strong PFM assessments do not guarantee delivery when a crisis hits

 What it provides

-A faster, more consistent basis for country comparison — and a clearer starting point for targeting technical assistance or follow-up analysis.
+A pathway map, constraint hypothesis and evidence register for the country or scope reviewed — giving teams a more consistent basis for comparison, and a concrete starting point for targeting technical assistance or follow-up analysis.

 Government